Living and working in the United Kingdom

 English food is not that spicy, they prefer to add different flavours from various ingredients instead of seasoning too much.
 Living in England would definitely make you appreciate the mixing between many flavours, it will spread your knowledge about what you consider normal at food.

-Costs of living in England
+Cost of living in England

 England ranks number 12 in the list of countries with the highest costs in the world but it’s still a place many expats favours as home.
 Here are some regular monthly expenses to take into consideration before moving to England: